mitrjain/Enron-dataset-preprocessing-using-Hadoop/README.md

 ### Steps to run the application
 - Navigate to the /executable direcotr
-- execute the follwing command
+- execute the following command

 `./execute.sh {sparkSessionName} {hdfInputCsv} {hdfsOutputCsvUnGrouped} {hdfsOutputCsvGrouped}`